AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

 ---
 title: 'Tree data structure'
-date: Sun, 18 Jum 2023 12:14:07 +0000
+date: Sun, 18 Jun 2023 12:14:07 +0000
 draft: false
 comments: true
 toc: true
 showToc: true
 TocOpen: false
 math: true
 ---

 ## What are trees?
 Trees are a type of non-linear data structure.
-This means that elemets are not stored sequentially.
-When compared against linear data strucutres such as linked lists or arrays, this property implies that all elements cannot be traversed in a 'single run' - linked lists allow all elements to be reached by just calling each node's child, where trees do not.
-However, this non-linear stucture does provide several advantages that will be discussed.
+This means that elements are not stored sequentially.
+When compared against linear data structures such as linked lists or arrays, this property implies that all elements cannot be traversed in a 'single run' - linked lists allow all elements to be reached by just calling each node's child, where trees do not.
+However, this non-linear structure does provide several advantages that will be discussed.
 General structure and terminology related to trees is covered by the below diagram:

 ![targets](/STRUT.png)